HeikkiVesanto/OSGEO-Ireland-QGIS-Workshop/Readme.md

 If not you can re-open it from: Project> Print Composers> Composer 1

-You can scroll through the
+You can scroll through the admin councils using the arrow buttons.

 Looking better.